 Advertisement

-Dog owner with her dog learning high five
+puppy positive reinforcement training: Dog owner with dog learning high five

-Positive reinforcement is a method of dog training
+Puppy positive reinforcement training is an effective method of dog training

 © Shutterstock